-UPDATE: On June 16, 2017, the Trump Administration announced that they would make a series of changes to current U.S. policy regarding Cuba, including:
+UPDATE: On November 8, 2017, the Trump Administration formally announced it implementation of changes to U.S. policy regarding Cuba, including:

 -Eliminating the option for U.S. citizens to travel to Cuba independently for people-to-people educational trips.
 Instead, these must be done under thee auspices of a sanctioned tour group, after applying with the Treasury Department.
 Independent travel to Cuba will remain legal if your purpose fits into one of eleven remaining categories (see below).

 -Emphasizing the Government's right to audit Americans within five years of a trip to Cuba to ensure all travel activities fit within the stated purpose of their trip.
 Remember, all visitors are required to maintain full schedules and keep a detailed log for five years.